mayakraft/Origami-Writing/readme.md

 }
 ```

-furthermore, the crease can be defined by an equation
+the crease can be defined by an equation

 ``` javascript
 {